langchain-ai/langchain/libs/core/README.md

 ## 1️⃣ Core Interface: Runnables

-The concept of a Runnable is central to LangChain Core – it is the interface that all LangChain Core components implement, giving them
+The concept of a Runnable is central to LangChain Core – it is the interface that most LangChain Core components implement, giving them

 - a common invocation interface (invoke, batch, stream, etc.)
 - built-in utilities for retries, fallbacks, schemas and runtime configurability